Wednesday, June 30, 2021

 "No space left for that particular topic today!" he writes.
 "But stay tuned."

 My God, that's like the rocket in the last episode of "The Prisoner."
-I initially thought it was a very Steinberg move, to two-part your farewell.
+I initially thought it was a very Steinberg move, to divide your farewell into two parts.
 But I flatter myself.
 What a sharp piece of writing.

 I started to tweet it.
 "Fuck fuck fuck fuck..."
 I began, then, feeling a rare pang of decorum, changed into, "Damn damn damn damn," about 10 times, then castigated Alden Capital.
 See, this is what they're tossing away.
 Stripping away the heart and liver of the Chicago Tribune, a civic institution since 1847, its frequent revanchist politics be damned.
 Hoping that the violated near-corpse blunders blindly forward for a few years while they make their money.